maxyhwu/PD111-1_Lab/README.md

 This guide includes a slide and some codes, and since IM1003 is a C++ programming course, we thus design this C++ project.
 Students could solve some very simple problems in different header files, and practice using simple git command such as `add`, `commit`, `pull`, and `push`.
 They could also learn how to create **pull request** and contribute to this project.

-To make this project interesting, if the accuracy is high enough, we would display a delicious doughnut animation[^3], and a failure message otherwise.
+To make this project interesting, if the accuracy is high enough, a delicious doughnut animation will appear[^3], and a failure message, otherwise.